Does Your BDC Have a Safe Word?

 For those of you who have had little to no fun in their lives, a “safe word” is a predetermined word that can be said to signal your desire to end an activity.
 It is to be spoken if any situation gets out of hand.
 You consent to the activity and create a safe word if anything begins going farther than you’d like it to go.
 (My safe word, for instance, is “harder”.)

 With that said, today’s shoppers are challenging BDC agents during conversations where it’s obvious the BDC agent just wants to submit (or scream STOP)!
 Hanging up the phone, or shouting “no!” to a client, though, doesn’t bode well for setting appointments, let alone developing long-term relationships.
-So we advise dealers without BDC agents experienced in the ways of painful or tortuous customer calls/emails to create a safe word.
+So as part of our BDC Training, we advise dealers without BDC agents experienced in the ways of painful or tortuous customer calls/emails to create a safe word.
 Essentially, a word, words, or phrases, when spoken by the shopper, that instructs them to pivot the conversation and take them to another channel (or person).

 This is about control.
 In today’s transparent retail shopping experience where most dealers understand the importance of sharing discounted pricing online, we are relinquishing much control to the shopper.
 When they call us, we are often at their mercy, as they’re loaded with information to whip our salespeople into submission.
 Some callers will look to extract so much information, your team will be pushed to the brink or simply dominated.
 It is at that point when a safe word is mentioned where you must trigger your team to take a course of action, and place them into a conversation with a sales manager prepared for the rough-and-tumble game the client hopes to play.